How do different places make us feel and behave?

 - For students whose first language is not English, you must evidence English Language proficiency equivalent to B1 of Common European Framework of Reference.

-The course fee is £295 and must be paid in full prior to beginning of the course.
+The course must be paid in full prior to beginning of the course.

 Investigating Place with Psychogeography can be completed through an exploration of your outdoor environment, at home or a combination of the two.
 In response to the Covid-19 pandemic, the UK and other Governments may have restrictions in place around essential travel, accessing outdoor spaces, and social distancing.
 To ensure the safety of yourself and others, all current guidance should be followed.